What is a Food Intolerance?

 What is the technology and science behind Pinnertest?

-By analyzing enzyme-linked immunosorbent assays (ELISA), our lab can thoroughly measure IgG antibody levels against the proteins of over 200 different foods.
-Then, using precise microarray scanning technology, our lab can further analyze these measurements to determine potential food intolerances.
+By analyzing IgG (FC Fragment Specific), Antigen, Antiserum, Control tests, our lab can thoroughly measure IgG antibody levels against the proteins of over 200 different foods.
 This progressive technique works to identify the foods that respond negatively with your system–all with just a few drops of blood dispensed by a basic finger prick.

 Can I understand the results by myself?